526avijitgupta/526avijitgupta.github.io/_posts/2017-01-28-deep-copying-in-JS-!.markdown

 author: Avijit Gupta
 ---

-While working on the [ringleader](http://github.com/mozmark/ringleader/) project yesterday, me and [Utkarsh](http://github.com/iamutkarshtiwari/) observed that the errors which were being thrown were because our existing copy of an array contained the same reference as the original array.
-Thus, a change in the copy of the array was leading to a change in the original array as well.
-We needed to create a **deep copy** of the original array to overcome this problem.
+### The Problem

-#### The Problem
+Now-a-days, I'm working on the [ringleader](http://github.com/mozmark/ringleader/) project.
+And just yesterday, me and one of my team mates [Utkarsh](http://github.com/iamutkarshtiwari/) observed that there were a couple of errors being generated in our javascript code.
+Some investigation revealed the source of errors to be a copy of an array which contained the same reference as the original array.
+Thus, a change in the copy was leading to a change in the original array as well.
+So, we needed to create a **deep copy** of the original array to overcome this problem.

 By default, when copying by `=`, javascript keeps the reference to the same object (called a **shallow copy**).
-This is often ignored but can lead to you pulling your hair for a long time debugging errors!

 ```
 var a = [1,2,3];